In this walkthrough we will show you in detail all the necessary steps you need to do in SENSE in order to get the Counts of your touch sensor.

 The capacitor is then displayed in the layout (left side) as C1:

-The “Source 9” terminal of the pad must be then connected to the G1_IO4 pin of the controller:
+The “T1” terminal of the pad must be then connected to the G1_IO4 pin of the controller:

 Do the same for the sampling capacitor of Group 2 (C2).
-C2 is connected between Source 12 and Sink 8.
+C2 is connected between T18 and T19 and T17 will be connected to the G2_IO4 pin.

-Last, you must connect the Vss pin to the Sink 9 of the shielding:
+Last, you must connect the Vss pin to the T10 of the shielding:

 When everything is set up, the system configuration will look like this: